confluentinc/ksql/docs/developer-guide/create-a-stream.md

 Create a Stream from an existing Kafka topic
 --------------------------------------------

-Use the CREATE STREAM statement to create a stream from an existing underlying Kafka topic.
-The Kafka topic must exist already in your Kafka cluster.
+Use the [CREATE STREAM](./create-stream) statement to create a stream from an existing underlying Kafka topic.

-The following examples show how to create streams from a Kafka topic, named `pageviews`.
+The following examples show how to create streams from an existing Kafka topic, named `pageviews`.
 To see these examples in action, create the `pageviews` topic by following the procedure in
 [Write Streaming Queries Against {{ site.aktm }} Using ksqlDB](../tutorials/basics-docker.md).